thosgood/this-weeks-finds/markdown/201-250/week215.md

 > essentially related through a Fourier transform.
 Such a relation had
 > been found earlier by the mathematicians in the study of the Laplacian
 > operator on Riemannian surfaces with constant negative curvature.
 This
-> led to Selberg\'s trace formula in 1956 which has exactly the same
+> led to Selberg's trace formula in 1956 which has exactly the same
 > form, but happens to be exact.
 The mathematical proof, however, is
 > based on the high degree of symmetry of these surfaces which can be
 > compared to the sphere, although the negative curvature allows for
 > many more different shapes.

-When I get serious, I\'ll read these:
+When I get serious, I'll read these:

 7\) M. C. Gutzwiller, Chaos in Classical and Quantum Mechanics, Springer, Berlin, 1990.

 8\) Predrag Cvitanovic, Roberto Artuso, Per Dahlqvist, Ronnie Mainieri, Gregor Tanner, Gabor Vattay, Niall Whelan and Andreas Wirzba, Chaos:
-Classical and Quantum, available at <http://www.nbi.dk/ChaosBook/>
+Classical and Quantum, available at `http://www.nbi.dk/ChaosBook/`

 9\) Svetlana Katok, Fuchsian Groups, U. Chicago Press, Chicago, 1992.